JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 ### "Everything" Base Level

-This level is for experienced developers who are eager to get the maximum tooling benefits in a repository.
+This level is for developers who are eager to get the maximum tooling benefits in a repository.
 Using the _"everything"_ level will gain you comprehensive, strict coverage of all sorts of repository issues, including strict ESLint configs and auto-sorting of properties.

 #### Compliance